Lynnesbian/OCRbot/README.md

 ## Running OCRbot
 ### Initial Setup
-Copy or rename `config.sample.json` to `config.json`, and edit the settings as you wish.
+Run `main.py`, and answer the interactive prompts.
+To further configure OCRbot, open `config.json` and edit the settings as you wish.
 Here is an explanation of the options in the config file:

 | Setting          | Meaning                                                                                                                                                                                                                                     | Example              |
 |------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------|